Measure function calls

 Thread safety

 Concurrent calls from multiple threads each produce one measurement.
-Appends to measurements are thread-safe; for example, two threads calling the same timed function yield two measurements.
+Appends to measurements are thread-safe; for example, two threads calling the same timed function produce two measurements.

 Exceptions